CebolaLab/scRNA/README.md

 This pipeline has been developed by carefully reviewing the literature for current tools and pipelines used in the analysis of 10X Genomics scRNA-seq data.
 This introduction presents an overview of various approaches used to analysis scRNA data, which is followed by the Cebola Lab pipeline.

+A 2019 effort to compile current best practises in scRNA-seq is published by [Leucken and Theis (2019)](https://www.embopress.org/doi/full/10.15252/msb.20188746).

-#### Alignment and quantification
+#### Alignment, demultiplexing and quantification

-There are several alignment algorithms to choose from, including CellRanger, STARsolo, Alevin, Alevin-fry and Kallisto; these are compared in [(Brüning et al. 2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741).
-This pipeline will use **CellRanger** (STARsolo may be an avisable alternative if memory requirement is an issue).
+There are several alignment algorithms to choose from, including CellRanger, STARsolo, Alevin, Alevin-fry and Kallisto; these are compared in [Brüning et al. (2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741).
+This pipeline will use **CellRanger**, which is the analysis toolbox from 10X Genomics ([Brüning et al. (2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741) suggest STARsolo as an avisable alternative if memory requirement is an issue).

+CellRanger includes the demultiplexing of reads based on unique barcodes, which should correspond to unique cells following secondary filtering and QC.

 #### Secondary analysis

 The above tools generate a 'count matrix', which contains counts of reads for each gene, per-cell.
-The secondary analysis includes several steps, and different labs use slightly different approaches.
-Here are some examples:
+The count matrices then undergo secondary analysis, including QC and filtering.
+The aim is to remove instances of droplets or "GEMs" (Gel Beads in EMulsion) with more or less than one cell.
+Filtering typically remove barcodes based on three typical QC measures: (1) the number of read counts per barcode, (2) the number of genes detected per barcode, and (3) the proportion of mitochondrial DNA.

+The thresholds will be specific to the distribution of reads in your data, with the aim of removing barcodes with outliers.
+For example, [(Brüning et al. 2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741) retained cells with gene counts \>200 and \<2,500 and a mitochondrial content \<10%.
+[Xu et al. (2021)](https://academic.oup.com/hmg/article/30/5/370/6131713?login=false#supplementary-data) retained cells with >30000 UMIs, 200-5000 genes, and less than 50% mitochondrial expression percentage.
+[Hardwick et al. (2022)](https://www.nature.com/articles/s41587-022-01231-3) excluded nuclei with unique gene counts >7,500 or <200 or >4% mitochondrial gene expression (note this is single-**nuclei** RNA-seq).

+Some examples of tools available for secondary analysis are discussed below.

 - **Remove doublets** e.g. [Xu et al. (2021)](https://academic.oup.com/hmg/article/30/5/370/6131713?login=false#supplementary-data) use `DoubletFinder` and then `decontX` of `celda` to correct for "cross containment".
-- **Filter cells**: different thresholds may be used, for example [(Brüning et al. 2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741) filter cells using the R package `DropletUtils` and retain cells with gene counts \>200 and \<2,500 and a mitochondrial content \<10%.
-On the other hand, [Xu et al. (2021)](https://academic.oup.com/hmg/article/30/5/370/6131713?login=false#supplementary-data) retained cells with >30000 UMIs, 200-5000 genes, and less than 50% mitochondrial expression percentage.
-[Hardwick et al. (2022)](https://www.nature.com/articles/s41587-022-01231-3) excluded nuclei with unique gene counts >7,500 or <200 or >4% mitochondrial gene expression (note this is single-**nuclei** RNA-seq).
+- **Filter cells**: different thresholds may be used, for example [(Brüning et al. 2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741) filter cells using the R package `DropletUtils`

-- **CellRanger** "the `cellranger reanalyze` command reruns secondary analysis performed on the feature-barcode matrix (dimensionality reduction, clustering and visualization) using different parameter settings."
+- **CellRanger**: cellranger also provides it's own tools for secondary analysis, the "`cellranger reanalyze` command reruns secondary analysis performed on the feature-barcode matrix (dimensionality reduction, clustering and visualization) using different parameter settings."

 #### Dataset integration